 Treatment for local skin reactions only may include:

 Remove the stinger by gently scraping across the site with a blunt-edged object, such as a credit card or dull knife.
-Do not try to pull it out.
+Don't try to pull it out.
 This may release more venom.

 Wash the area well with soap and water.